-You Should Stay In Covent Garden If you want to stay at the heart of London’s West End; you have a more generous budget for accommodation; you’re staying in London for Christmas.🔍FIND BEST HOTELS IN COVENT GARDEN
+Stay In Covent Garden If you are a first-time visitor; you want to stay at the heart of London’s West End; you have a more generous budget for accommodation; you’re staying in London for Christmas.🔍FIND BEST HOTELS IN COVENT GARDEN

 3. Soho, where to stay in London for nightlife

-Soho is the best area to stay in London for nightlife.
-Right at the heart of central London, this is the best area to stay if you want to be surrounded by excitement throughout the day and night.
+Soho is one of the best places to stay in London for nightlife.
+Right at the heart of central London, this former red-light district is the best area if you want to be surrounded by excitement throughout the day and night.

 Soho is full of incredible bars and restaurants.
 Practically every street is bursting with fantastic venues spilling out onto the pavement.
 Popular as an after-work hangout, Soho is busy even on weeknights.